 Expenses and benefits: social functions and parties

 You might not have to report anything to HM Revenue and Customs (HMRC) or pay tax and National Insurance.
-To be exempt, the party or similar social function must be all the following:
+To be exempt, the party or similar social function must:

-- annual, such as a Christmas party or summer barbecue
+- be annual, such as a Christmas party or summer barbecue

 Separate locations and departments